LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 We as pentesters are heavily relying on our tools like [Bloodhound](https://github.com/BloodHoundAD/BloodHound), [Rubeus](https://github.com/GhostPack/Rubeus), [mimikatz](https://github.com/gentilkiwi/mimikatz) and all the other fancy stuff.
 Be it for an internal assessment or a Red Team campaign.

-But the Blue Team is not at sleep, trying to keep the bad guys outside with their newest *AI machine learning cyber tools*, to keep the bad guys outside.
+But the Blue Team is not at sleep, trying to keep the bad guys outside with their newest *AI machine learning cyber tools*.

 ![broken]({{ site.baseurl }}/images/2021-16-01/nopass.jpg "meme")